FrancoRu/Simple-Router-PHP/README.md

 RewriteRule ^(.*)$ index.php [QSA,L]
 ```
+5. **File preparation:**
+    - Create an index.php file.
+    - Declare the namespace App in index.php.

-5. **Namespaces:** Define the namespaces in router.php and in your root file.
+6. **Namespaces:** Define the namespaces in router.php and in your root file.
 Make sure to have the namespace correctly structured to match your project's structure.

-6. **Add the file that processes the URLs:**
+7. **Add the file that processes the URLs to the root directory of the project:**
    ```php
    require_once 'config.php';
    ```

-7. **Route Creation:** In your root file, declare an instance of the router:
+8. **Route Creation:** In your root file, declare an instance of the router:

 ```php
 $router = new Router();